Does Grape Juice Prevent Stomach Flu?

-There are few things that I dread as a parent more than the stomach flu.
-The mere utterance of the word and it makes me want to quarantine my children in our house until it seems that the virus has passed.
+There are few things I dread as a parent more than the stomach flu.
+The mere utterance of the word and it makes me want to lock my children in our house until it seems that the virus has passed.
 That’s not reality; no one can hide in their house for months on end until it seems that prime stomach flu season has passed.
 So how exactly do you prevent the stomach flu?

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.